-Technology currently exists to flip the way we practice academic advising.
-A "flipped advising" approach is similar to a flipped classroom approach.
+The technology currently exists to flip the way we practice academic advising.
+A "flipped advising" approach is similar to a flipped-classroom approach.
 The latter was described by Tucker (2013), "The core idea is to flip the common instructional approach: With teacher-created videos and interactive lessons, instruction that used to occur in class is now accessed at home, in advance of class," (p.
 82).

 The easiest way to start this transformation is for advisors to use their institution's learning management system (LMS) to create modules and exercises that support the advising process.
 While there are many vendors who make LMS, most share characteristics of being able to organize content and multimedia resources into modules, tools to evaluate student learning, and communication tools that permit interactions between instructors and students as well as between students.